JoshuaKoh/async-werewolf/roles.md

 Once per game you can bring back a player who was killed.
 They return with their previous alignment, but no special abilities.

-## Zombie
-* **TEAM:** Village
-* **RACE:** Human
-* **ALIGNMENT:** Good
-* **NIGHT ACTIVITY:** Yes

-You begin the game as a standard [Villager](#villager), with no special powers.
-This all changes, however, if you're killed by wolves.
-Your death is reported normally, but the following night, the Moderator will inform you that you have risen from the dead as a Zombie and must pick a player to strangle as revenge for being killed.
-You remain allied with the village.
-This process is repeated for the following two nights, for a total of three Zombie stranglings, after which you turn to dust.
-Once you have assumed your undead state, you must continue to act like any other dead player.
-No talking, voting, or other participation in village activities is allowed.
-Your transformation ONLY takes place as a result of a wolf attack.
-All other forms of death do not trigger the transformation.

-## Cursed
-* **TEAM:** Starts as Village
-* **RACE:** Starts as Human
-* **ALIGNMENT:** Starts as Good
-* **NIGHT ACTIVITY:** No*

-You start the game thinking you're just another [Villager](#villager), with no special powers.
-However, if you're the target of the Wolf team's kill, you will NOT be killed that Night.
-Instead, on the FOLLOWING Night you'll be transformed into a standard Werewolf, with all the powers and characteristics of the new role.
-The Day phase after you were targeted by wolves will be the last one you'll experience as a human Villager.
-The next night, the Moderator will inform you of your new status and inform the other werewolves that they have a new teammate.
-You'll assist in that night's pack kill, and from then on you'll be considered a [Werewolf](#werewolf).

-Two additional points:
-* You can only be transformed by the Wolf team's pack kill.
-Any other death will NOT trigger the transformation.
-* You are seen as Good/Human until your actual transformation on the night after being targeted by the pack.
-After that, you are seen as Evil/Wolf in accordance with your new role.

-## Doppleganger
-* **TEAM:** Starts as Village
-* **RACE:** Starts as Human
-* **ALIGNMENT:** Starts as Good
-* **NIGHT ACTIVITY:** No*

-You start the game thinking you're just another [Villager](#villager) with no special powers.
-However, you assume the role of the first player executed.
-The night following the first execution, the Moderator will inform your new role, and you will play the remainder of the game as that role.

-## Drunk
-* **TEAM:** Starts as Village
-* **RACE:** Starts as Human
-* **ALIGNMENT:** Starts as Good
-* **NIGHT ACTIVITY:** No*

-You start the game thinking you're just another [Villager](#villager) with no special powers.
-At the start of the third night, however, you will break out of your drunken haze and learn your true role via the Moderator.
-You will play the remainder of the game as that role.

-## Shapeshifter
-* **TEAM:** Starts as Village
-* **RACE:** Starts as Human
-* **ALIGNMENT:** Starts as Good
-* **NIGHT ACTIVITY:** No*

-You start the game thinking you're just another [Villager](#villager) with no special powers.
-At the start of the third night, you assume the role of whichever player was first killed by the wolves.
-If no kills have occurred, then you turn into an ordinary villager, none the wiser.

 ## Siblings
 * **TEAM:** Starts as Village